 Zrii Review - Does This Nutritional Juice System Work?
-Are high cost and lack of results deal breakers?

 There are a lot of people are boasting incredible results with Zrii, so we decided to take a look for ourselves.
 In this review, we looked at the ingredients, side effects, customer service and research behind this product.
 We also read dozens of comments from users.
 We then compiled and summarized to give you the info you need, because we know you want the facts and not tons of fluff.

 What is Zrii?

 First off, Zrii has a few key ingredients, including turmec, jujube, amalaki, ginger and haritaki.
 These are supposedly superfoods that date back over 5,000 years and are meant for cellular rejuvenation, improved digestion, improved circulation and calmed nerves.
 The juice is also designed to help improve the overall health of several internal organs.
 The drink is easy to take, so it is convenient for those with busy or active lifestyles.

 Zrii was designed by Bill Farley in Rhode Island in the early 2000s.
 The product has been around for several years, which is a good sign, and the grape flavor seems to be appealing to some, but read on…

 The first issue with Zrii ingredients was the price.
 “Many people tout the effectiveness of these drinks and have seen results by drinking 1 ounce, 3 times per day,” said our Research Editor.
 “But at that rate, it will cost you over $180 per month.”